Teichlab/scg_lib_structs/docs/source/multi/Paired-seq.md

 `--soloAdapterSequence ATCCACGTGCTTGAGAGGCCAGAGCATTCGTC`

 >>> The 0 - 3 random bases in the middle of __Read 2__ makes the situation complicated, because the absolute positions of the cell barcode and UMI in each read will vary.
 However, by specifying an adapter sequence, we could use this sequence as an anchor, and tell the program where cell barcodes and UMI are located relatively to the anchor.
 I choose this linker sequence as the adaptor because it is the longest.
 However, the other two linker sequences can be used as well.
 See below.

+`--soloAdapterMismatchesNmax 3`

+>>> The number of mismatches are tolerated during the adapter finding.
+The adapter here is a bit long, so I want a bit relaxed matching, but you may want to try a few different options, like 1 (the default) or 2.

 `--soloCBposition` and `--soloUMIposition`